 Covenant Renewal — As a congregation we welcome all our members to renew their covenant with Christ and the church annually.
-This practice has been a life-giving feature of our congregation for many decades.
 If you are participating in the life and witness of CMC and not yet a member, please talk with one of the pastors.
 We would be happy to help you prepare for this step in your faith journey.
 Our CMC Covenant Litany describes our shared understanding of church membership